Baekho4245/predicting_earthquake_damage/README.md

 In conclusion:

-With these parameters 150 estimators and min samples leaf of 5, the model scored an accuracy rate of 68.23%.
+With hpyer-parameters 150 estimators and min samples leaf of 5, the model scored an accuracy rate of 68.23%.
 While the Random Forest Classifier took longer than the Logistic Regression in training time, they share around the same level of explainability.
 And because we had enough resources and time to model using Random Forests, we chose to make it our final model.

 ![Random_Forest_validation](/images/random_forest_val.png)